PD Operads and Explicit Partition Lie Algebras: Simplicial-cosimplicial models for derived PD operads

-between the $\mc{F}$-tame (resp.\ $\mc{F}$-genuine) model structures. \end{theorem} \begin{proof}[Proof of \ref{thm:simp-cosimp model structure}] Throughout, we will work with nonpositively graded chain complexes of $R[G]$-modules instead of cosimplicial $R[G]$-modules for simplicity; the two are equivalent by the Dold--Kan correspondence.
-We will start by constructing the desired two model structures on the category $\cat{sCh}_{R[G], \leq 0}$ of simplicial diagrams of nonpositively graded chain complexes of $R[G]$-modules.
+between the $\mc{F}$-tame (resp.\ $\mc{F}$-genuine) model structures. \end{theorem} \begin{proof}[Proof of \Cref{thm:simp-cosimp model structure}] Throughout, we will work with nonpositively graded chain complexes of $R[G]$-modules instead of cosimplicial $R[G]$-modules for simplicity; the two are equivalent by the Dold--Kan correspondence.
+We will start by constructing the two desired model structures on the category $\mathbf{sCh}_{R[G], \leq 0}$ of simplicial diagrams of nonpositively graded chain complexes of $R[G]$-modules.
 Given a set $K$ of maps of simplicial sets and a set $L$ of maps of chain complexes, write $K\boxtimes L$ for the set of maps

-where $\wedge$ is the evident tensoring of $\cat{sCh}_{R[G], \leq 0}$ over pointed simplicial sets.
+where $\wedge$ is the evident tensoring of $\mathbf{sCh}_{R[G], \leq 0}$ over pointed simplicial sets.
 Both model structures have sets of generating (trivial) cofibrations of the form

-for a certain set of dg-$R[G]$-modules $P$: in the $\mc{F}$-projective case, we take the set of shifted representations $P=R[G/H][k]$ with $H<G$ admissible and $k<0$.
+for a certain set of dg-$R[G]$-modules $P$.
+In the $\mc{F}$-projective case, we take the set of shifted representations $P=R[G/H][k]$ with $H<G$ admissible and $k<0$.
 In the $\mc{F}$-tame case, we use the set of complexes of finite $\mc{F}$-admissible $G$-representations concentrated in degrees $\leq -1$.
-It follows from part (3) of Remark \ref{rem:connectivity in chain terms} that a map is an acyclic Kan fibration if and only if it has the right lifting property against $I$, and a Kan fibration if and only if it has the right lifting property against $J$.
+It follows from Lemma \ref{lem:t-structure chain} that a map is an acyclic Kan fibration if and only if it has the right lifting property against $I$, and a Kan fibration if and only if it has the right lifting property against $J$.

 To see that these generating sets determine model structures, we have to verify that iterated pushouts of maps in $J$ are weak equivalences and that a Kan fibration is a weak equivalence if and only if it is an acyclic Kan fibration.
-In the $\mc{F}$-projective case, the weak equivalences are the maps that induce quasi-isomorphisms on $H$-fixed points after applying $\Tot_\oplus$.
-Note that the maps in $J$ have a domain and codomain that becomes chain homotopic to zero upon applying $\Tot_\oplus$; this $\Tot_\oplus$ preserves colimits, this implies that every iterated pushout of maps in $J$ is a weak equivalence.
-Lemma \ref{lem:acyclicity for Kan complexes} shows that an $\mc{F}$-projective Kan fibration is acyclic if and only if it is a weak equivalence.
+The form of the sets $I$ and $J$ then implies that both of these model structures are simplicial.
+To see that the maps in $J$ are weak equivalences, note that $\Tot_\oplus$ preserves colimits and that it sends each map in $J$ to a pushout of a map $0\rt P[n, n+1]$.
+For any $\mc{F}$-quasiprojective complex $P$, the map $0\rt P[n, n+1]$ is a trivial cofibration in both the $\mc{F}$-projective and $\mc{F}$-tame model structure on $\Ch_{R[G]}$.
+Consequently, iterated pushouts of maps in $J$ are weak equivalences in both the $\mc{F}$-projective and $\mc{F}$-tame case.
+Lemma \ref{lem:acyclicity for Kan complexes} shows that an $\mc{F}$-tame (resp.\ $\mc{F}$-projective) Kan fibration is acyclic if and only if it is an $\mc{F}$-tame ($\mc{F}$-projective) weak equivalence.